alphagov/paas-tech-docs/source/documentation/orgs_spaces_users/index.md

 A space manager can grant user roles within a space and change space properties.
 A space manager cannot deploy, run or manage apps or services.

-For example, a developer needs to change apps in both testing and production.
-The org manager grants this developer the space manager role in testing, and the space developer role in both testing and production.
-That developer can add users to testing but not to production, and can change apps in both spaces.
+For example, a team member needs to change apps in both the testing and production spaces.
+The org manager grants this team member the space manager role in the testing space, and the space developer role in both the testing and production spaces.
+That team member can add users to testing but not to production (as a space manager), and can change apps in both spaces (as a space developer).

 ### Space auditor